 Among those were Red Hat which has recently opened a (small) office in Denmark.

-I talked with people from the Danish National IT and Telecom Agency (ITST) about project-ideas for ITST's Software Exchange: I've recently had vague ideas about some identity management code which would be nice to have in the agency where I work; this might be in the scope of the Software Exchange.
+I talked with people from the about project-ideas for ITST's Software Exchange: I've recently had vague ideas about some identity management code which would be nice to have in the agency where I work; this might be in the scope of the Software Exchange.
 And I think that many public sector organizations would be able to make good use of a project charged with adding LDAP-based group definitions to per-directory access controls in Subversion.

 Finally, I got a chance to shake hands with Stefan Tilkov.
 I recently listened to a podcast where Stefan did a great job of explaining the (very sound) ideas behind REST.